chulminy/AE_ENVE_GEOE_121/README.md

 ### Pre-assessment
 To confirm whether students watch the lecture videos, students need to pass a pre-assessment for each module before its due date.
 The assessment will start from Module 02.
 Pre-assessment questions for each module will be posted on [**(S22) AE/ENVE/GEOE 121: Homework**](https://grader.mathworks.com/courses/75314-s22-ae-enve-geoe-121-homework).

 Students receive 1.5 point if they pass the pre-assessment for each module before its [deadline](#schedule).
 The maximum scores that students will receive from the pre-assessment are 9.
 This means students can get a full mark if they pass 6 pre-assessements among 8 ones (M02-M07, M09, M11).
 This considers unavoidable absence, such as illness, job interview.
 Students do not have to inform TA or instructor for delay submission.
-No matter the reason, students pass the question before the due date (there will be no dalay).
+No matter the reason, students pass the question before the due date (there will be no delay).
 Otherwise, they cannot get a score.

 ### Schedule
 |Module|Topics|PREA|